 Our kidney cancer teams are highly skilled in advanced imaging and testing, including:

-Ultrasound: A test using high-frequency sound waves to generate images of your kidneys .
+Ultrasound: A test using high-frequency sound waves to generate images of your kidneys.
 For select patients, contrast can be given to avoid the use of CT/MRI imaging.

 Biopsy: A procedure to remove a small piece of kidney tissue and examine it under a microscope to look for cancer.

-Our Genitourinary Cancer Genetic Risk Assessment Program evaluates the potential genetic causes that increase the risk for kidney cancer.
+Our hereditary kidney cancer program evaluates the potential genetic causes that increase the risk for kidney cancer.
 Knowing about a specific genetic risk enables doctors to more precisely tailor a treatment plan that is optimal for you.
 Learn more about the cancer genetics program at UCLA Health.